Rent and service charges

 Service charges are required to be fair and reasonable.
 If you think a charge is unfair, you can challenge it at the First Tier Tribunal (Property Chamber).

-I have received a final statement for my 2022/23 service charges, do I need to do anything?
+I have received a letter telling me my rent and/or service charge has increased, do I need to do anything?

 Can I get help with paying my rent and service charge?